Music Grade Exam Nerves – For teachers…

 By vaughan • 10th December 2014 • Posted in: Violin and Piano Teaching

-At around April, July and December, thousands of children (and adults) will be taking a grade examination in their chosen musical instrument.
+by Vaughan Jones violin teacher – At around April, July and December, thousands of children (and adults) will be taking a music grade exam in their chosen musical instrument.
 For many, this will be the culmination of many months of preparation, whereas for others grades can offer a way of making rapid progress through having a meaningful target to work towards.
 For some however, it will involve a period of struggle, where last minute scales are memorized and sight reading skills honed.

 There are scenarios which can occur from time to time which even the best will in the world cannot avoid.
 Sometimes a pupil will be deemed ready for an exam and entered in for it.
 He or she appears to make good progress in the first few weeks of the term and then significantly tails off towards the exam date – perhaps other subjects or activities start to take priority and practice time gets forgotton.
 In such situations extra lessons are inevitably scheduled but the hidden truth is that this all puts a lot of pressure onto the conscientious teacher (a fact not often acknowledged).
 Most feel very responsible for getting the pupil through the exam, but in taking on this responsibility ourselves the natural balance of co-operation is lost.
 In any one-to-one instruction there must be a perfect balance between the pupil’s desire to learn and the teacher’s desire to give.
 After all, it is a co-operative venture: the pupil cannot learn without a good teacher and the teacher cannot teach without a responsive and interested pupil, therefore a synchrony exists.
 Once this balance shifts, a situation can develop where the pupil (and their parents) places more and more of the onus on the teacher, by failing to prepare for lessons and not listening to tips and advice, thereby forgetting things from one week to the next.
 From the teacher’s point of view, it can feel like pouring water into a colander, with the teacher putting more and more effort and detail into instructions which the pupil should have retained from the last lesson.
 If a pupil lacks the motivation to concentrate, or figure things out for him/herself (as the teacher appears to be repeatedly providing it all) then a cycle can develop, with parental expectation often leading to the teacher feeling even more pressurized!